zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 ![](images/download-button.png)
 ![](images/save-as.png)

+### 2. Logout from APEX if required
-- If you're in APEX, then first __Log out__.
+If you're in APEX, then first __Log out__.
 You can do this by clicking on the icon of your user (top right), then choose "Sign Out".

+### 3. Log in to the new workspace
-- Now login to the workspace that we created earlier.
+Now login to the workspace that we created earlier.

 Workspace name: WORKSHOPATP, User name: WORKSHOPATP, use the password that you entered when you created the workspace.

 ![](images/open-workspace.png)

+### 4. Start the import wizard
-- Import the example APEX application.
+Import the example APEX application.
 Go to "App Builder", then "Import".

 ![](images/app-builder.png)![](images/l100-01-import-01.png)

-- Select the file that you downloaded earlier, then "Import", "Next" and "Install Application".
+Select the file that you downloaded earlier, then "Import", "Next" and "Install Application".

 ![](images/import-02.png)

-- On the dialog for supporting objects, choose "Next", then "Install".
+On the dialog for supporting objects, choose "Next", then "Install".
 You should now see the following:

 ![](images/import-04.png)

 ## **STEP 3:** Review the APEX application (situation before ML)

+### 1. Start the application that you just imported

 Open the existing application by clicking on "Run Application".

 ![](images/run-app.png)

+### 2. Login

-- Login using the password that you used when creating the workspace.
+Login using the password that you used when creating the workspace.

 ![](images/login.png)

+### 3. Review the application

-- You see the Customer Service Application, with a list of customers.
+You see the Customer Service Application, with a list of customers.

 ![](images/customer-list.png)

-- Our goal is to upsell something to these customers.
+Our goal is to upsell something to these customers.
 We want to alert our employee whenever he/she has a customer on the screen that is a good candidate for a particular product that we're trying to sell.
 In practice this means that we want to add a column on this screen that shows whether it's a good idea to try to upsell to this customer.
 This will be the topic for the rest of the exercise.